 altered check-ins/check-outs to allow for new cleaning protocols

-curbside and some outdoor dining, limited menu and longer waits for pickup at restaurants, details here
+curbside and some indoor dining, limited menu and longer waits for pickup at restaurants, details here

 limited customers in shops – perhaps no children or pets allowed

-properly worn masks are required indoors, wating in line to go indoors and outdoors when you cannot social distance
+properly worn masks are required indoors, waiting in line to go indoors and outdoors when you cannot social distance

 many, many events will be / are cancelled